HelixTP/cpSafety/README.md

 # cpSafety

-Copy file and compare resulte by md5
+Copy file and compare result by md5